DRuggeri/OSSClass/2019-Spring-WashU.md

 ### Wed Apr 24
 * Conclusion of Final examination
 * Sprint 6 retro
-* Check-in:
-  * Client loves the project
-  * Documentation should be in place
-  * Presentation should be ready
 * Open Source Presentations
   * Presenter 1: Kevin Ha
     * Topic: What is TensorFlow